For landlords

 Why your records matter more than ever

-As Section 21 is removed, possession is expected to rely more heavily on valid grounds, correctly served notices and your records.
+Now that Section 21 has gone, possession depends on the grounds set out in the legislation, and your records can be relevant to those.
 Safety and information documents such as your gas safety record, EICR, energy certificate, deposit protection and the current "How to Rent" guide can be relevant to particular grounds and to how a case is viewed, and a missing or out-of-date document can cause delays or problems.
 The move to periodic tenancies also means there is no single "renewal" moment to prompt you, so it is easy for a certificate date to slip by unnoticed.